iamwenyi/voacb-quiz/README.md

 # voacb-quiz
-a code that runs a vocabulary quiz
+a code that runs a vocabulary quiz, with the questions coming from a software called SQLite